Through The Fibro Fog

 melon blueberry popsicles on a brown plate.

-Making your own honeydew popsicles is so simple, and definitely a lot more healthy than most store-bought ones!
+Making your own homemade honeydew melon popsicles is so simple, and they're packed with sweet fruit.

 It's a three step process: